pkavvadias/CppProject/README.txt

 C++ for CEID
 The aim is to create a hotel management app
 IDE used is Microsoft Visual Studio 2017
+If you hate compiling just download CppProject.exe and run it WARNING:THIS IS NOT FINISHED.BEWARE OF POSSIBLE BUGS

 Feel free to fork